hoptek-labs/python-cli-skeleton-app/README.md

 ## Driving Principles

-- Use only a minimal set of Python modules that are not included in the Python Standard Library.
+- Use modules that are part of the Python Standard Library as much as possible.
-    - This app uses the following standard Libraries:
+    - This app uses the following standard libraries:
         - `logging` for logging
         - `configparser` for application config
         - `unittest` for unit tests